Process for student respondents. For concerns regarding actions of faculty or staff, see procedures here.

-Any student who experiences conduct that the student believes violates the College’s Sexual Misconduct policy is encouraged to report that conduct to Campus Safety and Security or the Dean’s Office.
-The student is also encouraged to make a report to the police for legal action.
+Any person who experiences conduct that the person believes violates the College’s Sexual Misconduct policy is encouraged to report that conduct to Campus Safety and Security or the Dean’s Office.
+The person is also encouraged to make a report to the police for legal action.
 Both of these processes can happen simultaneously.
-For the purposes of this description, the student who reports an experience of sexual assault or sexual misconduct is called the “complainant”.
-The student who is accused of committing sexual assault or sexual misconduct is called the “respondent”.
+For the purposes of this description, the person who reports an experience of sexual assault or sexual misconduct is called the “complainant”.
+The person who is accused of committing sexual assault or sexual misconduct is called the “respondent”.
 Both the complainant and the respondent are encouraged to participate in the process of investigation and adjudication.

 The College’s procedures seek to ensure a prompt, fair, and impartial investigation and resolution.
 Procedures will be conducted by college officials who receive annual training on issues related to domestic violence, dating violence, stalking, sexual exploitation and sexual assault, as well as on conducting a hearing process that protects victim safety and promotes accountability.

 The standard of evidence used in adjudication of cases of sexual misconduct, including sexual assault, dating violence, domestic violence and stalking, will be preponderance of evidence.
 Possible sanctions if a student is found responsible for violation of the code of conduct with regards to sexual misconduct include the full range of disciplinary sanctions available at the college, including suspension from the college for one or more semesters, and expulsion.

 Before the process of investigation and adjudication starts, several steps are taken:

 a.
 Both complainant and respondent will be assigned to a dean.
 If the complainant is not a student they will also be connected to the relevant Title IX Officer.
 The dean will explain to them the process, and will also serve as a resource for any questions or concerns.